dikortis/LetsTalkETC/Episodes/Episode_5.md

 sphere of your life
-right you've still got the state to protect you against criminality outside of the blockchain within the block chain there are certain things that you can do that don't require an authority figure and that's what makes it a narco
+right you've still got the state to protect you against criminality outside of the blockchain within the blockchain there are certain things that you can do that don't require an authority figure and that's what makes it a narco